Which Statement About Childhood Obesity Is False?

 🌡️ Physical Effects:

-Carrying more mass than recommended during early development years can open the door to a range of serious concerns.
-One of the biggest issues is an increased chance of developing conditions like type 2 diabetes.
-This occurs when the system struggles to regulate sugar levels effectively, potentially leading to long-term complications if not addressed in time.
+Carrying extra weight during early growth years can open doors to several serious concerns.
+One major issue involves a greater chance of conditions like type 2 diabetes, which arises when sugar regulation becomes difficult, leading to lasting complications if not managed in time.

 🧠 Emotional Effects: